tushar-sharma/prep-coding/java/JavaQuestions.md

 7. What are Wrapper classes?

-The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The wrapper class in Java provides the mechanism to convert primitive into object and object into primitive.

 8. What's difference between Stack Memory and Heap ?

-Stack Memory is used for memory allocation and execution of thread.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Stack Memory is used for memory allocation and execution of thread.
 Access to this is faster than heap memory.

-Heap space in used for dynamic memory allocation for Java Objects at runtime.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Heap space in used for dynamic memory allocation for Java Objects at runtime.
 New objects are created in heap memory and refereces are stored in stack memory.
 Java thorws **java.lang.OutofMemoryError**.
 It's not threadsafe, unlike stack, need synchronization.